22 Jan 2017

 Convolution Neural Networks

 Convolution Neural networks is a class of Deep Learning that is predominantly used for computer vision.
 AndreJ Karpathy and Justin Johnson taught a great course cs231n in Stanford on CNN.
 It gives lot of practical tips on building Deep Learning models.
-I wrote an intro level CNN tutorial for Keras.

 Natural Language processing